jcausey-astate/CS2124_lecture_notes/14_random_access/PITCHME.md

 Every record in a (simple) random-access file needs to be the same _size_ (in bytes).

+* Avoid using any attributes that are pointers.
 * Avoid using any attribute type that is not _trivially copyable_:
     * http://en.cppreference.com/w/cpp/types/is_trivially_copyable